chipsalliance/chisel/docs/src/explanations/Documentation-of-functions.md

 ## Concept 3: Always Use := to assign DontCare to Wires

-":=" or "<>" which is best used to assign wires of unknown direction to DontCare?
+When assigning `DontCare` to something that is not directioned, should you use `:=` or `<>`?
-We will find that out using the sample codes above.
+We will find out using the sample codes below:
-( Scastie link for the ecperiment:https://scastie.scala-lang.org/Shorla/ZIGsWcylRqKJhZCkKWlSIA/1)
+( Scastie link for the experiment:https://scastie.scala-lang.org/Shorla/ZIGsWcylRqKJhZCkKWlSIA/1)

 ```scala mdoc:silent:reset
 import chisel3._